swcarpentry/DEPRECATED-boot-camps/version-control/git/local/Revert_and_branch.md

 $ rm README.md
 ```

 What does `git status` say?
-Oops!
 Luckily our next section is about
 recovering lost files.

-Note that, just as you should use `git rm` rather than `rm` for
+> Note that, just as you should use `git rm` rather than `rm` for
-removing files, you should use `git mv` rather than `mv` for moving or
+> removing files, you should use `git mv` rather than `mv` for moving or
-renaming files.
+> renaming files.

 ## Discarding unstaged modifications: `git checkout`